-The place now known as Amber Grove is a special events venue established in 1997.
+The place now known as Amber Grove is a wedding/ special events venue established in 1997.
 From its humble beginnings, it has grown into one of Richmond’s premier wedding and special event venues.
 The house itself and surrounding lands have a long and varied history.
 What follows are some of the historical highlights.

 The farm sits on top of what geologists call the Otterdale Sands, formed at the end of the second Ice Age.
 The land once looked like a giant sand dune.
 Over the millennia, it became covered with vegetation and forest.
 It was a hunting ground to the Monacan Indians.
 It is one of the highest points in terms of elevation in Chesterfield County.

 The modern history of this place begins in 1850 when a settler named Vincent Markham migrated up Swift Creek from the present DuPont area of Richmond and bought 350 acres of land including what is now Amber Grove.
 He and his sons, Vincent Jr. and George built a house on this site.
 Vincent Jr. married a woman named Julia Elam in 1854 who died in childbirth in 1856.
 Her grave marker is in the Inn’s courtyard.
 After her death, Vincent Jr. lost all interest in the farm and moved to Colorado to prospect for gold.
-He later became a noted federal judge in that area.
+He later became a noted federal judge.

 In the meantime, Vincent Sr. died in 1859 leaving the care of the farm to George and his wife, Adelaide Cheatham.
 George borrowed $5000 from his brother-in-law Thomas Cheatham so he could expand his farming operation based on cattle, corn and tobacco.
 Ominously, the date on the loan was April 9, 1861.
 Three days later, Fort Sumter changed everything.
 Lee’s Retreat came through this area in April of 1865 and it is believed that some Confederate units rested here before making their final journey to Appomattox.